jojobear2020/World_Weather_Analysis/README.md

 **Pros:**
 * Free APIs
 * glimpse into how itinerary/weather maps work
-* fun to work with ever changing datatset if reset kernel
+* fun to work with ever changing datasets, if reset random data pull

 **Cons:**
 * Free API system can be slow and block user from continuing working on the code if limit was exceeded